DrAPT/llm/quad_c/session2/workshop2.md

 Given your favorite memo, you will ask the model to extract the company metrics and store them in a CSV file.
 This will make it easy for you or others to process the data in the future.

-You might see a download button like this:
+You might see a download button like the one circled here:
 ![image](https://github.com/DrAPT/llm/blob/main/quad_c/session2/download_file.png)

 ---

-6 | **Few-Shot Prompting**: We provide examples to get better output.
+6 | **Few-Shot Prompting**: Providing examples to get desired output.

-Craft an example of using few-shot prompting to get a better answer.
+Craft an example using few-shot prompting to get a better answer.

 Here is one such example: